 Cruising into History and Explore the Great Gothic Cathedrals of Northern France

-This new and original holiday experience over 8 days will cruise electric and in comfort over 150km of rural waterways linking the great rivers Somme, Oise, Aisne and Marne, with guided visits to the wonderful cathedrals of Amiens, Noyon, Laon, Soissons and Reims, and the equally impressive Basilica of St-Quentin.
-The programme also includes a visit to the medieval hilltop fortress at Coucy-le-Château, the village of St-Jean-au-Bois deep in Compiègne Forest, and a free evening in Compiègne itself.
+This new and original holiday experience over 7 days will cruise electric and in comfort over 108km of rural waterways linking the great rivers Oise, Aisne and Marne, with guided visits to the wonderful cathedrals of Amiens, Noyon, Laon, and Reims, and the equally impressive Basilica of St-Quentin.
+The programme also includes a visit to the medieval hilltop fortress at Coucy-le-Château, and the museum of the Caverne du Dragon on the Chemin des Dames sector of the Western Front.

 Cruising the Canal du Loing near Nemours.

 Backwaters cruises the lesser navigations in northern France where the limited scale of lock dimensions and bridge clearances denies access to larger hotel boats.
 Instead, we use available space to create an observation lounge cruise experience, where guests stay overnight in a nearby hotel.
-Such are the waterway meanders and gentle pace of travel, guests don’t have to keep changing hotel – for this itinerary just the two hotels are used and boat and hotel are never more than about 45 minutes apart.
+Such are the waterway meanders and gentle pace of travel, guests don’t have to keep changing hotel – for this itinerary we stay at the 3* Ibis in Laon where even at either end of the cruise range we are well under an hour in the coach between boat and hotel.

 Cruising electric isn’t just eco-responsible, it’s very different.
 Visitors often remark at the quiet, with little to be heard but the rippling of the water and birdsong.
 And the scenery is always close-to, with herons, jays and kingfishers leading the wildlife parade.

 Our daily transfers between hotel and cruiser are a delight in themselves as we pass through lovely countryside and pretty villages, with our programme of cathedral tours interwoven so that we are never on the road for long.
 And as we cruise we are not so much witness to the scenery, we become part of it!